 Will a Car Accident Case go to Court?

 Whether or not a car accident claim in Charleston will go to court depends entirely on the situation.
-Most vehicle accident claims are resolved through settlements with insurance carriers in West Virginia.
+Most car accident claims are resolved through settlements with insurance carriers in West Virginia.
 However, in the event an insurance carrier refuses to offer a fair settlement amount, or if they deny the claim altogether, it may be necessary for a crash victim and their attorney to file a personal injury lawsuit against the alleged negligent driver.

 When a lawsuit gets filed in civil court, this does not necessarily mean that the case will go to trial.
 The discovery process will begin, and negotiations between both sides will continue as evidence is gathered.
 Even after a lawsuit is filed, most claims are resolved before they reach a jury.